flybywiresim/docs/docs/pilots-corner/advanced-guides/protections/altnlaw.md

     This is known as a "non-self-detected failure".

-Following failures will lead to the activation of [Alternate Law without Protection](#alternate-law-without-protection)
+Following failures will lead to the activation of [Alternate Law without protection](#alternate-law-without-protection)

 - Failure of all three ADRs
 - Failure of both SFCC Slat Channels